 He has given the world premieres of more than 30 new works.
 Among the composers who have written works specifically for him are Gunther Schuller (on commission from the National Endowment for the Arts), Vincent Persichetti, Sydney Hodkinson, Kenneth Fuchs, Stanislaw Skrowaczewski, Bernard Hoffer, Calvin Hampton, Gardner Read, Samuel Adler, and Peteris Vasks.
 In January 1994, Mr. Stacy was soloist in the world premiere of Ned Rorem’s English Horn Concerto, a work created especially for him as one of the New York Philharmonic’s 150th Anniversary Commissions.
 The following summer Mr. Stacy was soloist in performances of the Rorem concerto conducted by Kurt Masur on the Philharmonic’s Asian Tour.
 He also performed this concerto with the same forces during the Philharmonic’s 1996 European Festivals Tour, in Dublin, Lucerne, Edinburgh, Copenhagen, and at the London Proms.
 In November 2000, Mr. Stacy premiered a new work written for him by John Wyre for English horn and gamelan, in Toronto; the concert was broadcast by the CBC.
 As a best-selling crossover recording artist, Mr. Stacy has shown his musical versatility by combining the sensuous sound of the English horn with synthesizers, guitars, and percussion on two CDs from London’s nu-view label.

-Mr. Stacy teaches exclusively at the Manhattan School of Music.
 He has presented master classes at schools across the nation as well as at London’s Royal Academy of Music, the conservatories of Moscow and St. Petersburg, in South America, Japan, Korea, Germany, and at a week-long seminar in Stockholm for Scandinavian English hornists.
-He is the founder of the Stacy Seminar, which is attended by English horn players from around the world.
-The 36th Stacy Seminar will be held in Carmel Valley, California, June 14 to June 21, 2014.
+In July, 2015, he will teach at the exciting, new ReedX2 in Huntington, WV.